Photo by Jakob Härter on Flickr.com

 European charging guidelines make it simpler to grow charge support there than in the US.

 Tesla is extending its open-supercharger pilot program in Europe that lets proprietors of non-Tesla EVs take advantage of the company’s broad charging network.
 The pilot comprised select stations within the Netherlands, Norway, and France, but now it’s also accessible within the UK, Spain, Sweden, Belgium, and Austria.

 Elon Musk has been talking about amplifying the program to the US since the final year but didn’t give any specifics on how it’ll be executed due to the conspicuousness of Tesla’s exclusive chart port utilized in North America.
-But in a meeting with the Financial Times final week, Musk said that Tesla is arranging to include standardized connectors for other EVs to US Supercharger stations.
+But in a meeting with the Financial Times last week, Musk said that Tesla is arranging to include standardized connectors for other EVs to US Supercharger stations.

 On the off chance that you’re living in one of the pilot nations, you’ll take advantage of the Tesla network and discover participating stations by utilizing the Tesla app.
-On the off chance that you claim both a Tesla and another EV, you’ll be able to screen Supercharging for both vehicles within the app.
+On the off chance that you claim both a Tesla and another EV, you’ll be able to screen for supercharging for both vehicles within the app.
 Non-Tesla vehicles might bring about extra expenses on top of the electricity rates that are shared within the app.